 Bowling Is Not Team Building

-Early in my career, I worked with a woman with whom I didn’t get along.
+Early in my career, I worked with a woman I didn’t get along with.
 We were on the same team and had the same job, but didn’t see eye to eye on how to approach work or solve problems.
 And when we didn’t agree, things got ugly.
 I have to admit to being afraid of her.
-She was nasty when things didn’t go her way.

 The odd thing is that socially, we did fine.
 When our team socialized outside of work, we had fun and got along well.
-That’s when I realized that there was no correlation between getting along outside of work and working well together.
+That’s when I realized that there was no correlation between camaraderie and working well together.

 Lots of teams go bowling, to baseball games, and out for happy hour as team building activities.
-And while team members may enjoy being together at these events and getting to know each other personally, they don’t learn team members’ working style preferences, the work others are really good at, and the things at which team members are not as good.
+And while team members may enjoy being together at these events and get to know each other personally, they don’t learn how to work well together and how to resolve conflict.

-Go bowling or out for happy hour, just don’t expect people to work better together after doing those activities.
+Go bowling or out for happy hour, just don’t expect people to work better together as a result of those activities.
 If you want to do impactful team building activities, give team members a chance to learn about each other and themselves, and make agreements of how team members will work together in the future.
 Create occasions for candid conversations.